-As a member of the Zurich Master Trust you will be automatically invested in the default investment option which applies to your section.
-Where your default is Personalised GuidePath, you will then have the option to personalise your GuidePath via your online dashboard.
-If you personalise your GuidePath you are no longer invested in the scheme default.
+As a member of the Zurich Master Trust you have a number of options as to how your funds are invested.
+The Scheme offers a default investment strategy (Personalised GuidePath) which has been selected by the Trustees.
+If you are invested in the default investment strategy, you have the option to personalise GuidePath via the online dashboard.
+If you personalise GuidePath you are no longer invested in the Scheme default.

-Members also have the option of investing outside of the default investment option.
-Should you wish to choose an alternative investment option you may do so by completing an investment decision form.
-The form has been included in your new business pack.
-Please review the investment guide on www.zurich.ie and contact Zurich Life or the trustee of the Scheme, Zurich Ireland Master Trustee DAC (the "Trustee"), if you have any queries.
-The investment fund(s) your contributions will be initially invested in will be outlined on your Membership Certificate.
+You also have the option of investing outside of the default investment option.
+Should you wish to choose an alternative investment option please review the investment guide on our website Zurich.ie and contact Zurich Life or your advisor, if you have any queries.

+The investment fund(s) your contributions will be invested in are outlined on your Membership Certificate.

-Subject to the requirements of the Revenue Commissioners and (where applicable) to the consent of the Trustee and/or your employer, you may elect to retire prior to your NRA.
+Subject to the requirements of the Revenue Commissioners and (where applicable) to the consent of the Trustees and/or your employer, you may elect to retire prior to your NRA.

-These benefits are provided through an insurance policy or policies taken out by the Trustee with Zurich Life and the actual retirement benefits will be based on the value of the accumulated fund.
+These benefits are provided through an insurance policy or policies taken out by the Trustees with Zurich Life and the actual retirement benefits will be based on the value of the accumulated fund.